 How liver disorders affect a drug depends on the particular drug.
-Liver disorders can increase the effect of some drugs and decrease the effects of others.
+Liver disorders can increase the effects of some drugs and decrease the effects of others.
 The drug's effect is increased if the liver is less able to inactivate a drug.
 The drug's effect is decreased if the liver is less able to change the drug to an active form or if the liver makes the body less able to absorb a drug or to transport it throughout the body.

 Because liver disorders are complicated, doctors often cannot predict how they will affect a particular drug.
 Thus, adjusting drug doses for people who have a liver disorder can be difficult.